MathildeAguiar/docs_internship/journal.md

 * I created some dynamic choices fields with mockup values.
 I still have to refine the database to match the exact categories needed in the forms' fields.
 * I drafted some new tables for the database but I didn't displayed them in the code yet.
 * I coded queries for the home page and a category field to fine-tune the research.
 I'm still not satisfied with it yet, I would like a checkbox visual instead of a list but for now I get a messy result.

+### 10/06/21:
+* I changed the queries but it's still messy.
+* I tested a way of dsplaying CheckBoxes for choices.
+* I tested to change the query for the home page with adding a LIKE feature.

+### 11/06/21:
+* I tested Babel Flask on a small website to understand how it works.
+* I started dealing with the effect on click for displaying the notions

+## 14/06/20:
+* Meeting with Yanick: I have to redesign my own version of the database.
+I will also set up the Babel Flask in English.
+**TO DO THIS WEEK**

+- [ ] Redesign the whole database
+- [ ] Populate the new database
+- [ ] Rewrite all my queries according to this new database
+- [ ] Translate in english with Babel Flask